-- Long-segment Hirschsprung's disease – nerve cells are missing from most or all of the large intestine and could be missing from the last segment of the small intestine.
+Long-segment Hirschsprung's disease are nerve cells are missing from most or all of the large intestine and could be missing from the last segment of the small intestine.

-- Short-segment Hirschsprung's disease – nerve cells are missing from the last segment of the large intestine.
+Short-segment Hirschsprung's disease are nerve cells are missing from the last segment of the large intestine.

 Hirschsprung’s disease affects five times as many male babies as it does female babies.
 In a few cases, a dangerous infection called enterocolitis can occur.
 This infection damages the lining of the intestines, which is a serious issue.
 In extreme cases, the intestine may also rupture or burst.

 In order to diagnose the disorder, a biopsy of the rectal tissue is performed.